Skip to main content

 Provider packaging

-tinx packages providers as OCI image layouts.
+tinx packages provider packages as OCI image layouts.
 You can keep the layout on disk, install from it locally, or push it to a registry.

 tinx pack

-Use pack when the binaries and assets already exist:
+Use pack when the bundle sources already exist on disk:

 tinx pack \